Diosmin: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Potential Substance Interactions with Diosmin

-Due to its effects on capillary permeability and fragility, diosmin may influence how anticoagulant medications work.
+Due to its effects on capillary permeability and fragility, diosmin may influence how work.
 If you are using anticoagulants, you must utilize diosmin under a doctor’s supervision.
 As diosmin is best absorbed in an acidic environment, drugs that change stomach pH, such as antacids, may also have an impact on diosmin absorption.

 Responsible Use of Diosmin